erarich/react_timer/README.md

 # Stopwatches

 Stopwatch is a simple yet versatile open-source web application that allows users to track time for various tasks and projects.
 It comes with a built-in stopwatch that is easy to use and includes features such as start, stop, and reset buttons.

-Stopwatch also includes the option to add more stopwatches.
+Stopwatch also includes the option to add more stopwatches and to change between English and Portuguese.